A land severance divides a parcel of land into two or more new lots or as a lot addition to an abutting property.

 Recently, the Board reviewed the property and decided to make an application to the City of Hamilton to sever the land into two additional parcels.
 The Board of Trustees is taking the necessary time to proceed and work with various partners to maintain the property in the best interest of the community.

 The ownership of the property remains with the school Board throughout the severance process.
 There are no plans in this severance application process to sell the property.
 Trustees are committed to finding a solution with its preferred partners and to move forward when the timing is right.

 The City of Hamilton is an integral partner with HWDSB.
-The Chair of the Board, Todd White, has committed to continuing the positive working relationship with the City.
 The Board has worked well with the City through difficult issues and recent examples show positive results for the community.
 In addition, the Board is committed to strengthen these relations and will continue these discussions.